Devisrisamidurai/Devops/cma5iju6f000309in0g5m2s3p.md

 Think of forking like this: “**Hey GitHub, I love this project!
 Can I take a copy of it into my own account so I can play around, make changes, or contribute?**”
 When you fork a repo:
-\- You’re **creating your own version of someone else’s project** on your Github account.
+You’re **creating your own version of someone else’s project** on your GitHub account.

-\- You can make changes without affecting the original project.
+* You can make changes without affecting the original project.

-\- It’s often the first step before **contributing to open-source**.
+* It’s often the first step before **contributing to open-source**.
     But how to fork?
 It’s so simple.
 Just hang on!
 You will find a fork button on the top right of every git repository as given below.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1746104491583/264a1738-d61e-4ca3-b2fa-2a2f7b207464.png align="center")

 **Clone**
-After forking, you need the code on your local machine to work with it.That’s where cloning comes in:
+After forking, you need the code on your local machine to work with it.
+That’s where cloning comes in:
 **“Hey Git, pull this entire repo from my Github account to my machine so I can code locally!”**

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1746104638900/0ef237f0-fff1-40dc-80a1-5bcf0db73467.png align="center")

-You can do this via two ways: HTTP & SSH(Secure shell).For now, just hang on with HTTP.
+You can do this via two ways: HTTPS & SSH(Secure shell).For now, just hang on with HTTPS.
 To clone, just use git clone followed by the URL that you’ve copied.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1746105086994/93357054-e2de-45e2-afc2-ffa16bd75984.png align="center")